Mars 2020: Public outreach

 To raise public awareness of the Mars 2020 mission, NASA undertook a "Send Your Name To Mars" campaign, through which people could send their names to Mars on a microchip stored aboard Perseverance.
 After registering their names, participants received a digital ticket with details of the mission's launch and destination.
 There were 10,932,295 names submitted during the registration period.
 In addition, NASA announced in June 2019 that a student naming contest for the rover would be held in the fall of 2019, with voting on nine finalist names held in January 2020.
-Perseverance was announced to be the winning name on 5 March 2020.
+Perseverance was announced to be the winning name on March 5, 2020.

 In May 2020, NASA attached a small aluminum plate to Perseverance to commemorate the impact of the COVID-19 pandemic and pay "tribute to the perseverance of healthcare workers around the world".
 The COVID-19 Perseverance Plate features planet Earth above the Rod of Asclepius, with a line showing the trajectory of the Mars 2020 spacecraft departing Earth.

+On February 22, 2021, NASA released uninterrupted footage of the landing process of Mars 2020 from parachute deployment to touchdown in a livestream broadcast.
+Upon release of this footage, engineers revealed that the rover's parachute contained a puzzle; Internet users had solved it within six hours.
+The parachute's pattern was based on binary code and translated to the motto of JPL (Dare Mighty Things) and the coordinates of its headquarters.
+Irregular patterns are frequently used on spacecraft parachutes to better determine the performance of specific parts of the parachute.

 A small piece of the wing covering from the Wright brothers' 1903 Wright Flyer is attached to a cable underneath Ingenuitys solar panel.

 NASA scientist Swati Mohan delivered the news of the successful landing.